ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

 The omnipresent but not omniscient point of view made it easier to pace the reveal of speculative elements without it feeling contrived.
 The problem was, with no insight into the characters’ inner worlds it was difficult to connect with them.
 The initial drafts lacked heart — things were happening but didn’t resonate on an emotional level.

 I worked hard on dialogue and descriptions of the characters’ behaviour, but it wasn’t enough.
-The original premise of writing a realistic novel that’s speculative only in dialogue failed to hold the story I wanted to tell.
+The original premise of writing a realistic novel that’s speculative only in dialogue failed to contain the story I wanted to tell.
 So I thought, let’s break some rules.
 I added first-person passages told from the point of view of different characters.

 > Suddenly, it’s the first weeks of our friendship.
 It’s early summer, and we go together to the Warta River, to the sun-burnt grasses, to be devoured by mosquitoes.
 We sit down on the concrete riverbank, still warm from the scorching day, look at the river’s waters, listen to the hum of cars on Chrobry Bridge, drink krupnik straight from the bottle, talk.
 >